KNMI/adaguc-server/README.md

 Note:
 * _The first time you acces the service,  your browser will show a warning that there is a problem with the certificate.
 Make an exception for this service._
-* _The following examples are made with the server running over HTTP on port 8090.
-Replace the prefix with the correct information if you are running over https._

 # To view logs:
 ```